A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Illustrative Examples

 \section{Illustrative Examples}

 In the previous section, we have described the theoretical framework for the computation of the outage probability.
-In the following, we will present two illustrative examples that showcase the behavior of our approach for different parameters.
+In what follows, we will present two illustrative examples that showcase the behavior of our approach for different parameters.
 The first example consists of two relays $(K=2)$ with finite buffer size equal to two $(L=2)$, while the second one examines the case of infinite buffers \((L\rightarrow\infty)\) at the relays.